 Adding Functions to the Service “Assign Role to User”

-a.
-Note: You may add as many functions as you like to the service, but it is best to include only functions that are necessary to your use of this service.
-For a complete list of available functions, visit the Web Services API documentation page on your Moodle site by clicking Site Administration, then Plugins, then Web services, and then API Documentation.
+- Note: You may add as many functions as you like to the service, but it is best to include only functions that are necessary to your use of this service.
+For a complete list of available functions, visit the Web Services API documentation page on your Moodle site by clicking the Site Administration, then Plugins, then Web Services, and then API Documentation.

 Assign Role to User